Skip to main content

 Switching accounts to ethical banking is remarkably quick and easy.
 Within just seven days, all your money could be transferred to a company not involved in fossil fuels.

-If you set up an account with a new bank, it will usually ask you if you want to switch accounts from an existing one.
+If you set up an account with a different bank, it will usually ask you if you want to switch accounts from an existing one.
 It is then up to the bank to move all your money, direct debits and standing orders over, as well as closing your existing account.
 Any money paid into your old account should be automatically forwarded for the next three years.

 3. Tell your bank why you’ve switched